adpi2/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 You can choose to keep the Scala 2.13 settings as a precaution, or you can remove the `crossScalaVersion` setting and the Scala 2.13 `scalacOptions`.

-Even if you drop the Scala 2.13 compilation in this module, others Scala 2.13 modules will still be able to depend on it by using the `-Ytasty-reader`.
+Even if you drop the Scala 2.13 compilation in this module, other Scala 2.13 modules will still be able to depend on it by using the `-Ytasty-reader`.

 > `-Ytasty-reader` is yet to be released in Scala `2.13.4`.
 >